abdullahakintobi/Data-Cleaning-in-MySQL-P1/README.md

 ## Project Overview

-This project involves using MySQL to clean and standardize data in a layoffs dataset.
-Key processes include **Data Modeling**, **Data Exploration**, **Data Cleaning**, and **Data Standardization**.
-The goal is to create a clean, standardized dataset that is free of duplicates, inconsistencies, and null values to enable accurate analysis of layoffs data.
+This project uses MySQL to clean and standardize data in a `layoffs` dataset.
+Key processes include Data Modeling, Exploration, Data Cleaning, and Data Standardization.
+The goal is to create a clean, standardized dataset that is free of duplicates, inconsistencies, and null values to enable accurate analysis of `layoffs` data

 ---